*On Shore “Other Things to do Around Lake St. Clair” in Macomb & St. Clair County

 Take a drive along M29 to the North.
 M29 follows the northern Lake St. Clair waterfront from New Baltimore to Lake Huron (see red line on map at left).
 There are several small towns on the St. Clair River which feeds Lake St. Clair from Lake Huron with great views of ocean freighters passing.

-San Souci’s has great pizza and a good view of freighter traffic.
-The 3rd restaurant which you'll pass quickly if you turn left coming off the ferry is the School House Grille ... yes, an old school house... neat old inviting interior with very interesting menu items.. definitely a great place for the "foodies" who can appreciate a really scrumptious meal.
+Also on Harsen's Island is San Souci’s Market which has a "boat carry out dock" for great pizza, subs, chicken & more to pick up while underway.
+Another restaurant which you'll pass quickly if you turn left coming off the ferry is the School House Grille ... yes, an old school house... neat old inviting interior with very interesting menu items.. definitely a great place for the "foodies" who can appreciate a really scrumptious meal.
 Harsen's Island is very rural and is most noted for duck hunting in the fall.... and, it's fun to take a ferry ride!

 New Baltimore (on M29)… on Lake St. Clair's Anchor Bay… you can see the highest flying American Flag in Michigan across the bay if you're on the boat.
 They also have free public docks in front of the town.
-Couple nice restaurants, including Fin's Eatery and Little Camilles.
-Several unique awesome boutique & gift shops and a farmers market with entertainment Sunday from 8am-1pm; childrens’ playground, beach and boardwalk.
+Nice restaurants, including Fin's Eatery , Little Camilles, Wooden Valve, and fresh dessert, brunch, coffees, & smoothie options at On the Bay Customs Cafe.
+Several unique awesome boutique & gift shops and a farmers market with entertainment Sunday from 9am-2pm; childrens’ playground, beach and boardwalk.

 Port Huron (on M29)… Several restaurants and shops on the waterfront across from Sarnia, Canada.
 Home of the world renown Port Huron to Mackinac Race for sailboats from around the world each July.
 Check out the events page in the Lake St. Clair Guide dates of local events.